-Is a Senior Lecturer in Visual Cultures at Goldsmiths University.
+Is a Senior Lecturer in Visual Cultures at Goldsmiths, University of London.
 Jorella trained as a fine artist and then as an art theorist.
-Her academic work focuses on the relations between philosophical inquiry, the image-world, and art practice, with a particular emphasis on phenomenology (notably the work of Maurice Merleau-Ponty).
-She is also more broadly engaged with debates in contemporary continental aesthetics and in the field of material culture, where her interests are directed towards practices and theories of ornamentation in art, art theory, architecture, design and craft.
-Her two monographs are 'Showing off!
-A Philosophy of Image' (Bloomsbury, 2014) and 'The Question of Painting: Re-thinking Thought with Merleau-Ponty' (Bloomsbury, 2018) and she is now working on a new book: 'How to Turn Around Trouble: Aesthetic Strategies for Radical Change'.
+Her academic work focuses on the relations between philosophical inquiry, the image-world, and art practice, with a particular emphasis on phenomenology, notably the work of Maurice Merleau-Ponty.
+She is also more broadly engaged with debates in contemporary continental aesthetics and in the field of material culture, where her interests, and publications, are directed towards practices and theories of ornamentation in art, art theory, architecture, design and craft.

 Emma is an independent consultant who advises organisations in the cultural and heritage sectors on strategy, planning and fundraising.
 She has a professional background in development at major national museums in the UK, having worked as Individual Giving Manager at the National Portrait Gallery and as Head of Individual Giving at the Science Museum Group.
 She has a deep interest in the visual arts and art history, with a bachelor’s degree in fine art from Central St. Martin’s College of Art and Design and an MA in Art History from Birkbeck College.
 Her volunteer work includes serving as a Trustee at The Big Draw.